 They are developed for primary care settings, especially those with integrated primary care, behavioral health, pharmacy and/or oral health.
 Practices that are seeking or maintaining NCQA PCMH recognition will find added value in these activities.

 These learning activities:

-- Are modeled on the National Committee for Quality Assurance (NCQA) standards for Patient-Centered Medical Home (PCMH) Recognition Standards, which in turn build upon the Centers for Medicare and Medicaid Services (CMS); Promoting Interoperability (PI) Programs.
+- Are modeled on the National Committee for Quality Assurance (NCQA) standards for Patient-Centered Medical Home (PCMH) Recognition Standards, which in turn build upon the Centers for Medicare and Medicaid Services' (CMS) Promoting Interoperability (PI) Programs.

-- Integrate the National IPEC Competencies of teams and teamwork, communication, roles and responsibilities and values and ethics
+- Integrate the National IPEC Competencies of teams and teamwork, communication, roles and responsibilities, and values and ethics.

-- Utilize TeamSTEPPS tools and build competencies in the use of these tools
+- Utilize TeamSTEPPS tools and build competencies in the use of these tools.

 - Build the CMS characteristics of a transformed health system by involving graduate health professions students in integrating delivery models, coordinating care, engaging patients, using health IT to improve quality, providing opportunities for health care providers to fully participate at the top of their license in care decisions, and using data to drive processes and decisions.

 - Build the Institute of Medicine’s core competencies for health care professionals of providing patient-centered care, working in interdisciplinary teams, employing evidence-based practice, applying quality improvement and utilizing informatics

 Each of the Interprofessional (IP) Learning Activities in UNE’s Clinical Interprofessional Curriculum (CIPC) falls under one (and sometimes more than one) of the NCQA PCMH concepts.